lr8032/Rui_Li.github.io/_pages/about.md

 My research interests bridge the computational, statistical, cognitive behavior and biological sciences.

-I have opening for one motivated PhD students in the general areas of statistical machine learning, AI, and their applications in computational biology, medical image understanding and human visual attention.
+I have opening for one motivated PhD student in the general areas of statistical machine learning, AI, and their applications in computational biology, medical image understanding and human visual attention.

 [//]: # (I have opening for two motivated PhD students in the general areas of statistical machine learning, AI, and their applications in computational biology, medical image understanding and human visual attention.)